void-ppc/void-ppc.github.io/download/index.markdown

 ## Download installable base live images

-***PLEASE NOTE: To install the desktop environment, DON'T choose "install from network" choose the local install.
-VERY IMPORTANT!***
+***PLEASE NOTE: If you choose Network as the installation source, a desktop environment will not be installed regardless of what you are booting!***

+It is, however, recommended to use network installation when you can, as only then you can get latest packages out of the box without having to update the system.

-There are installable live images for all 6 flavors.
+There are installable live images for all 6 archs.
 You need to choose the kind you want, and whether you want a desktop environment out of box or not.

 All **live images** and **rootfs tarballs** are available at: